Employment and Volunteer Opportunities

 The Reserve Police Officer Unit is a volunteer organization of men and women who provide community service by assisting the East Bay Regional Park District Police Department.
 The Reserve Police Officers assist in routine law enforcement, special events, and emergency situations.
 These officers are an extremely valuable asset to the Department and have volunteered thousands of hours over the last several years.

 The District Police Department is currently recruiting Reserve Police Officers.
 To hear more about the various opportunities for Reserve Officers and obtain information on the testing requirements, obligations and necessary training, please contact Sgt.
-D. Hall.
-Call 510-690-6515 or send a message via our online form.
+Tyrone Davis at (510) 690-6554 or send a message via our online form.

 Volunteer Flight Medic Program

 Volunteer Flight Medics are medical professionals with at least three years' experience as paramedic providers performing pre-hospital care and with accreditations such as ACLS, BTLS, PALS, PEPP, or PHTLS.
-These volunteers fly in the District's helicopter to deliver rapid, direct and sometimes life-saving medical care to park visitors, primarily in remote sections of the Regional Parks.
+These volunteers fly in the District's helicopter as a fully integrated crewmember to deliver rapid, direct and sometimes life-saving rescue medical care to park visitors, primarily in remote sections of the Regional Parks.
+Missions will also include law enforcement and fire suppression in which the Volunteer Flight Medic may be expected to assist in an aerial observation capacity.

-Once selected, Volunteer Flight Medics will complete approximately 20 hours of aero-medical training and a field-training program.
+Once selected, Volunteer Flight Medics will complete approximately 20 hours of aero-medical training and a field-training program that will include helicopter dunker training and night vision goggle operations.

-To obtain more information about this volunteer program and to apply, please contact Officer M. Jackley.
-Call 510-785-3370 or send a message via our online form.
+To obtain more information about this volunteer program and to apply, please contact Officer/Pilot M. Jackley.
+Call (510) 544-3014 or send a message via our online form.

 Volunteer Trail Safety Patrol